bmbruno/SitecoreSpark.SitecorePublishReportingKit/README.md

 * Configuration of log location and filename.
 * Reporting interface built into the Sitecore Client backend.
 * View, sort, filter, and export publish logs to CSV format.
+* Publish Queue Viewer: detailed report of items in the incremental publish queue.

 ## Requirements